CharlieLeeLee/Story/csc210-proposal.md

 ##Target Audience
-The target audience for this web is people who want to show their talent in writing stories, who want to construct a story with other writers, who want to share story ideas to see them unfold into a , and who just have interest in writing.
+The target audience for this web is people who want to show their talent in writing stories, who want to construct a story with other writers, who want to share story ideas to see them unfold into a full novel or screenplay, and who just have interest in writing.

 ##The Problem
 So, what will Story do for this audience?
 Our web appwill have two main parts.
 First, each user can create an account and, using that account,